 If you have a case pending with USCIS outside normal processing times, you can submit a case inquiry to USCIS on its website.
 You will need to have your receipt number, A-number, the date you filed your application, the type of application you filed, and your email address on hand.

 If you have a case pending with the NVC outside the average processing time window, you can ask for a case update using the Ask NVC tool.
 You will need to enter your NVC case number or USCIS receipt number on the portal to submit your inquiry.

-You can file a Freedom of Information Act (FOIA) request with the relevant governmental agency using the form on the FOIA website.
-In this case, you would be submitting the request to either USCIS or the National Visa Center.
-You should submit the FOIA request when you’ve tried unsucceffuly to get an update on your application from USCIS or the NVC.
+If you’re filing your application from outside the U.S., you’d file a FOIA request with either USCIS or the National Visa Center.
+You should submit the FOIA request when you’ve tried unsuccessfully to get an update on your application from USCIS or the NVC.
 The length of time for USCIS or NVC to respond to your FOIA request will depend on how complicated your case is and the backlog at the USCIS service center or field office.

 It may also be useful to have an experienced immigration lawyer look into the delay on your behalf.
 A good lawyer will be able to walk you through what may be behind the delay in processing your application.